linq2js/repo-compare/readme.md

 - Class/Type/Model name must be CamelCase (ex: `User`, `UserProfileModel`)
 - Util/helper/service file name muse be pascalCase (ex: `createModal.tsx`)
 - The component's skeleton must be in the same file as the component
+- Must use createScreen() to create a screen

 # Project pakcages